roytang/blog/content/notes/2012/01/157845029979824128/index.md

   url: https://twitter.com/roytang/statuses/157845029979824128/
 ---

-RT [@rands](https://twitter.com/rands/): An engineer is willing to go seemingly insane lengths for marginal efficiency improvements.
+An engineer is willing to go seemingly insane lengths for marginal efficiency improvements.